Joker666/goworkerpool/README.md

 ```

 This is a very simple example to demonstrate the utility of this package.
 Here 100 tasks are being run by 5 goroutines concurrently.
-You can either change number of tasks or concurrency or change both and it will reflect on the performance of the program.
+You can either change number of tasks or concurrency or change both, and it will reflect on the performance of the program.

 ## How To Run
 We have used excellent [CLI](https://github.com/urfave/cli/) package to make command line tool to explore various examples we have built here.
 Let's prepare the project running following command